Point Grey Pictures

-Point Grey (PGP) is a Canadian-American film and television production company, founded in 2011 by Seth Rogen and Evan Goldberg.
+Point Grey Pictures (PGP) is a Canadian-American film and television production company, founded in 2011 by Seth Rogen and Evan Goldberg.
 The company is named after Point Grey Secondary School in Vancouver, where they met.

 History

-Founded by Seth Rogen and Evan Goldberg on February 12, 2011, the company was named after the school where they met as students.
+Founded by Seth Rogen and Evan Goldberg on February 12, 2011, the company was named after the school of the same name where they met as students.
 On August 12, 2016, it produced its first animated feature, Sausage Party.
 On February 6, 2014, the company released its first television project, Preacher, on AMC.
 On March 5, 2014, it entered a pact with the Good Universe movie studio to develop comedy films.
 In 2018, the company began talks with the Lionsgate film studio which were finalized by April 2019.
 In 2024, Point Grey signed a first-look deal with Universal Pictures.